Cancer survivor: Medical monitoring

+Different health systems use different approaches to long-term medical monitoring.
+In the UK, the risk-stratified shared care model predominates.
+This means that cancer survivors at low risk of future problems will be monitored mainly by the primary care provider, according to medical guidelines.
+Those at medium risk might be seen by the primary care provider one year, and then the oncologist the next year.
+Those at high risk are followed by the oncologist alone.
+Specialty centers may use a nurse-led model, in which survivors are followed by a nurse, often one who specializes in a particular type of cancer.
+Large centers may have a multi-disciplinary model, in which a team made up of providers in different specialties work together to meet all of the cancer survivor's needs in the same clinic.
+Another model, for cancer survivors with high health literacy, is self management, in which the cancer survivor knows what to do, which symptoms require medical advice, and how to obtain help when it is needed.

+Pediatric survivors

 Survivors of childhood cancer have a life expectancy up to 28% shorter than people in the general population.
 Therefore, there is a need to closely monitor these patients for much longer than usual.
-The Children's Oncology Group recommends that monitoring should include periodic follow up and screening by a clinician familiar with these patients' risks.
+The Children's Oncology Group recommends that monitoring should include periodic follow-up and screening by a clinician familiar with these patients' risks.
 Improving these patients' longevity requires recognition and treatment of illnesses associated with late effects in the decades after therapy for childhood cancer.
 For example, survivors of childhood cancer may have more difficulty than typical with breastfeeding and require more support to undertake this health-promoting activity.
 Childhood cancer survivors are also at risk for developing kidney diseases.
-Others experience various forms of heart disease.
+Others experience various forms of heart disease, particularly those exposed to anthracyclines or chest radiotherapy.

 One challenge to achieving this goal is that childhood cancer survivors are both very adaptable and accustomed to denying difficulties; as a result, they tend to minimize their symptoms.
 Therefore, internists may not give them all the attention they need and thus the actual help they may need.
 Symptom management, health promotion, specific attention to psychosocial needs, and surveillance for recurrence and specific late effects of treatment are helpful.
 Health behaviour interventions may be able to reduce the impact of some of the chronic issues cancer survivors face by improving their dietary intake.
 Likewise, physical exercise training interventions may have positive effects on physical fitness, including cardio-respiratory fitness, muscle strength and health-related quality of life.